VVastrel/refactored-fortnight/Project Presentation.md

 _Describe technologies used, architectural decisions, and how key features were implemented._

+The game is built using JavaScript for core gameplay logic and mechanics.
+React is used to break the game down into modular pieces that are easy to modify without breaking something else.
+SQL handles backend storage for player information and dungeon seeds.
+HTML and CSS are used for visually styling the game and bringing in 2D assets.

 ---

 ## 🚂 Development process

 _Summarize your progress from start to finish, mentioning key decisions or changes along the way._

+At first we created a sort of mock-up of the game only using Javascript, CSS and HMTL canvas, and thought that it would be easy to bring that to React and separate it into modular pieces.
+It wasn't and converting proved to be a relatively huge undertaking.
+Once converted the project became easy to manage so there's no real issues after that since we're just really following the original plan we have for the project.

 ---

 ## ☀️ Reflection and future work

 _What worked well?
 What challenges did you face?
 What would you add or improve in the future?_

 ---